In the beginning

 - Wikipedia

-ZFS is old, boring, performant with single node architectures and is widely used everywhere.
+ZFS is old, boring, performant with single node architectures and is widely used.

 Ceph is pooled storage meaning data is striped across multiple Ceph nodes.
-Ceph nodes in quorum co-ordinate and write over network.
-This allows data to be shared across multiple compute nodes unlike traditional RAID or ZFS and an entire data center can all work together to provide storage while accessing that same storage.
+Ceph nodes in quorate (>50% of nodes online) co-ordinate and write to disk over network.
+This allows data to be shared across multiple compute nodes unlike single node filesystems like ZFS.

 This means;

-- You need alot of network capacity (at least 10gig networking) to allow writes to happen quickly over the network
+- You need significant network capacity (at least 10G networking for a home lab) to allow writes to happen quickly over the network

-- Your data plane needs to be quick and handle alot of IO as writes/reads happen across multiple nodes very frequently to keep all nodes in sync
+- Your data plane needs to be quick and handle significant IO as writes/reads happen across multiple nodes frequently to keep data in sync

 - You need multiple nodes to benefit from pooled storage and all need to maintain quorum (>50% active)

-- Because data can be written across multiple nodes in ceph, you can redundancy built in and you can survive certain nodes going down if you are in quorum
+- Because data can be written across multiple nodes in ceph, you get redundancy built in and can survive certain nodes going down if you are in quorum

 - You can also read the same data from multiple nodes as well which means you can move an exact workload from one node to another instantaneously unlike ZFS where you might have some difference between nodes as you manually trigger replication.

-I am not a data center and do not need pooled storage.
-If a node goes down, I can migrate a container from one node to another.
+Though I would like to build one, I do not have the funds to build a full data center and do not need the benefits of pooled storage.
+If a node goes down, I can migrate a stateless container from one node to another automatically with proxmox already and manually move stateful ones if required.

-Building 3 compute nodes means alot of money for little gain.
+Building 3 compute nodes means a major investment for little gain in my situation.
 ZFS is enough and keeps things simple and reliable.

 Changelog